 The annual competition, held the first Friday in March at Baker University in Baldwin City, consists of up to 20 teams preparing a written business plan or executive summary, a “tradeshow” booth, and an elevator pitch or presentation.
 The students compete against each other for $2,500 in prize money.
 The students’ work is judged by local entrepreneurs, public sector partners, teachers, and other adults.

-Douglas County’s YEC is open to all high school age students residing in Douglas County.
-While Douglas County works closely with teachers at Baldwin City, Eudora, and Lawrence area public high schools to promote and support the program, participation is open to all high-school age individuals, including private schools and home-based settings.
+Douglas County’s YEC is open to all junior and high school age students residing in Douglas County.
+While Douglas County works closely with teachers at Baldwin City, Eudora, and Lawrence area public high schools to promote and support the program, participation is open to all junior and high school age individuals, including private schools and home-based settings.

 For more information, contact Jill Jolicoeur, E-Community Coordinator for Douglas County at 785-393-6435 or email@example.com, or Adam Handshy, Lawrence Metro E-Community Coordinator at firstname.lastname@example.org or call 785-865-4427.